trawat87/book/chapters/in/AmazonElasticBeanstalk.md

 [AWS Console URL](https://aws.amazon.com/console/).

-Upon successfull login, select Elastic Beanstalk from the Compute section or alternatively, you can type Beanstalk in the search bar to look up.
+Upon successful login, select Elastic Beanstalk from the Compute section or alternatively, you can type Beanstalk in the search bar to look up.
 (see @fig:aws-beanstalk-console)